 Bedding as Decor

 Your bedding is visible decor that impacts both comfort and aesthetics.
-Invest in quality sheets with 300+ thread count cotton or linen.
+Invest in quality sheets (300+ thread count cotton or linen).
 Choose a duvet or comforter as your main colour statement.
-Layer with throws and cushions for depth, and consider texture—quilted, woven, or smooth surfaces add visual interest.
+Layer with throws and cushions for depth, and consider texture — quilted, woven, or smooth surfaces add visual interest.

 Bedroom Furniture Beyond the Bed